sgmurphy/wordpress-plugins/wp-file-upload/readme.txt

 == Changelog ==

+= 4.24.11 =
+* corrected bug where files with extensions containing capital letters were rejected due to MIME check failure
+* corrected bug in Elementor extension that generated a warning when $post global variable is null

 = 4.24.10 =
 * corrected bug where FTP uploads where all rejected after release of version 4.24.9 due to fail of MIME type check